 Advisories, industry-specific fact sheets, and resources for members

-Apr.
-28, 2020 | Our Union is closely monitoring the global health crisis caused by the COVID-19 pandemic.
+April 2020 | Our Union is closely monitoring the global health crisis caused by the COVID-19 pandemic.
 Working with other unions, public health officials and other experts in our Safety and Health Department, the Union is focused on providing Local Unions and staff with the most up-to-date information and resources to help everyone in this difficult time.
 Click on COVID-19 Outbreak Resources for Members for local and regional resources.
-Click on COVID-19 News for Industry-related Fact Sheets and other critical information from the IBT.
+On the left column, click on COVID-19 News for Industry-related Fact Sheets and other critical information from the IBT.

 Older news items can be viewed at 888 News.Elsewhere in The News

 Sept.
 18, 2020 | WORKERS’ RIGHTS | The Trump administration has systematically promoted the interests of corporate executives and shareholders over those of working people and failed to protect worker’s safety, wages and rights.
 This Economic Policy Institute report provides a review of the administration’s most egregious attacks on working people since Trump took office.
 This analysis reveals that President Trump’s time in office has been marked by a clear commitment to advancing a pro-corporate, anti-worker agenda.
 These attacks include failure to act to protect the health of workers during the pandemic; denied workers a minimum wage increase; obstructed workers’ right to fair union elections; prevented millions of workers from receiving overtime; and repeatedly nominated anti-worker candidates for positions at the Department of Labor.
 Read the report here.

 • UFCW: OSHA’s Smithfield fine ‘a slap on the wrist’

 • Ohio auto workers watch a way of life circle the drain

 • FAQs re the Families First Coronavirus Response Act

 • 886,000 Americans filed for unemployment last week